marionettejs/backbone.marionette/docs/marionette.itemview.md

 An item view has a `render` method built in to it, and uses the `Renderer` object to do the actual rendering.

+The item view instance is passed as the third argument to the `Renderer` object's `render` method, which is useful in custom `Renderer` implementations.

 You should provide a `template` attribute on the item view, which will be either a jQuery selector: